 - …taking a grass-roots look at your business operations processes to check that they are efficient, make sense, and are in line with the company’s mission, objectives and strategy.

 For example, you might include; a review of sales & operations, sales funnel management, customer engagement, marketing processes, information technology, human resources, health & safety and environmental policies.
 You could also include all processes/procedures & workflows, data sources, security and access control.

-- …understanding exactly what a CRM system could do for your business
+- …understanding exactly what types of CRM are available and what a CRM system could do for your business.

 - …carrying out a business process review to take a more granular look than the business operations review at the step-by-step actions undertaken within each business workflow or process.

 - …reviewing your customers’ journey.
 The customer journey plots their chronological path through your operational pipeline, or – from their perspective – through the process of choosing your company to purchase products time-after-time.
 Today, customers hold all the knowledge, so it is more important than ever to provide them with exactly what they want, when they want it and how they want to receive it.
 Your CRM system can help you achieve this.

 - …fully detailing workflow and field maps.
 This exercise comprises taking the collection of thoughts, ideas, notes, sketches and doodles from the business process and customer journey review and translating them into an unambiguous instruction.
 Accurate and detailed information will then be available to add to your CRM brief.

 “Give me six hours to chop down a tree and I will spend the first four sharpening the axe”.